haxtheweb/edtechjoker/draft-outline.md

 - I'll be walking through aspects of what's required in class and leaving time for you to work on your projects to ensure you get there

 ## Requirements for clean up in your card (as individuals)
+- clean up your code so there are no remnants of the spinning OpenWC logo boilerplate.
+JUST your code.
 - Must implement `<slot>` tags so that you can write custom HTML content on your card in the details section
 - Must implement CSS variables for changing the background
 - Must have `properties` in order to change the title and sub-title